 Add watching a film at gorgeous Somerset House to your must-do-before-you-leave-London bucket list.

-The festival is back this year, running August 4–17, screening a mix of red carpet premieres, recent hits and iconic movies.
+The festival is back this year, running August 10–23, screening a mix of red carpet premieres, recent hits and iconic movies.
 More than 2,000 film lovers fill the courtyard of the historic building every night – watching movies on London's largest screen.

 Recommended: find more outdoor cinema in London